 An urban geofencing game

 Two teams compete to capture the most points on the gameboard.
 The gameboard, in this case, is the city streets of the neighborhood the players are in.
-To play, all you need is a phone (Android running 2.2 or later and iPhone 3GS or later), a city street, park or college campus, and some friends.
+To play, all you need is a phone (Android running 2.3.3 or later and iPhone 4 or later, running iOS 7), a city street, park or college campus, and some friends.

 MapAttack is a game of territory capture for groups up to 20 people!